-2019 This year’s recipient, Ardith Walpetko We’dalx Walkem, QC, has demonstrated incredible commitment to mentorship, role modeling, and delivering learning opportunities to lawyers throughout her career, particularly regarding Indigenous laws and Truth and Reconciliation.
+2019 This year’s recipient, Ardith Walpetko We’dalx Walkem, KC, has demonstrated incredible commitment to mentorship, role modeling, and delivering learning opportunities to lawyers throughout her career, particularly regarding Indigenous laws and Truth and Reconciliation.

 We are creating a mini-documentary to raise awareness about the racism that Indigenous lawyers and law students face within the legal profession.